All articles

 What this means for the four personas

-For a DSO acquisitions team considering geographic expansion: Chicago and Saint Louis have the highest combination of high retirement cliff and low current DSO penetration.
+For a DSO acquisitions team considering geographic expansion: Chicago and Saint Louis pair the two highest retirement cliffs in the data-complete set with DSO penetration well below the Florida hot zones.
 The Florida metros are competitive but the supply wave is large enough to support multiple buyers.

-For a practice broker advising sellers: the post-audit DSO penetration numbers tell you which metros are buyer-rich (MSP, DFW, Charlotte) versus buyer-thin (Chicago, Boston, San Francisco).
+For a practice broker advising sellers: the post-audit DSO penetration numbers tell you which metros are buyer-rich (MSP, DFW) versus buyer-thin (Chicago, Charlotte, San Francisco).
 The retirement cliff tells you how to position the timing conversation with the seller.
 In a high-cliff metro, the conversation is "list now while inventory is still scarce."
 In a low-cliff metro, the conversation is "what is your succession plan."

 For a dental supply rep prospecting territory: high DSO penetration metros are where chain-level conversations replace practice-level conversations.
 High fresh influx metros are where new-associate-driven brand choice cycles repeat fastest.